ComputeBnB/ComputeBnB/README.md

 - mDNS may behave differently across networks
 - Docker setup may take too long
+- Docker may not be installed or running on every machine
 - live log streaming may be buggy
 - Python runtime differences may affect subprocess fallback

 ## Mitigation

 - keep manual IP connect as a backup
+- verify Docker early on all worker machines
 - keep subprocess execution as a fallback if Docker slips
 - support only one job at a time per worker
 - support only single-file Python scripts